vsc-eco/docs/src/content/docs/References/account-types.md

 To register a HIVE account, you need someone with an existing account to invite you to the network.

 This is also offered as a service by various providers.
-For more information please take a look at [HIVE's signup page](https://signup.hive.io/).
+For more information, please take a look at [HIVE's signup page](https://signup.hive.io/).

 ## ETH